wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ## August 2021

-Made improvement to the following integrations and dashboards in August 2021:
+Made improvements to the following integrations and dashboards in August 2021:

 * Java -- Added out-of-the-box dashboard to monitor Java applications that are running in a Kubernetes cluster.
 * Kubernetes (vSphere with Tanzu) -- Added Setup steps for configuring Kubernetes collector to monitor vSphere with Tanzu.